How are students selected for the program?

 MAP offers concentrations in most instruments of the band and orchestra, as well as piano and composition.
-If you do not see your child's instrument listed on the Application for Admission, please contact the Office of Educational Outreach at email@example.com before applying.
+If you do not see your child's instrument listed on the Application for Admission, please contact the Office of Community Engagement at email@example.com before applying.
 MAP does not offer a concentration in voice.

 Can students apply for more than one concentration?

 A student can audition on up to two instruments as long as the student has played each instrument for at least two years (three years for violin, cello, or piano).
-In addition to those two instruments, a student may also apply for a concentration in composition (all composition applicants must play an instrument).
+In addition to those two instruments, a student may also apply for a concentration in composition (all composition applicants must play an instrument and have some experience composing music).
 Students will be scheduled for a separate audition for each instrument and should prepare the appropriate audition requirements.